What is Bipolar Disorder?

 What are the Treatments for Bipolar Disorders?

-A combination of medication, therapy, lifestyle changes, and support from family, friends and peers help individuals with bipolar disorder to stabilize their mood and to live the lives they want.
+A combination of medication, therapy, lifestyle changes, and support from family, friends, and peers helps individuals with bipolar disorder to stabilize their mood and to live the lives they want.
 Finding the treatment plan that works best for a person is critical for recovery.

 Medication: Common medications used in treating bipolar disorder are lithium, anticonvulsants, and mood stabilizers.
 Other medications used include antipsychotics, benzodiazepines, and beta-blockers.
 As with all medications, medications used to treat bipolar disorder can have mild to serious side effects so it is important to talk with your doctors about how you are feeling.
 Learn more about medications.